prataprc/pitch-caserust/PITCHME.md

 ```

 Above is an example for parsing Comma separated numbers using LALR grammar -
-a domain specific language to generate parsers.
+a domain specific language to generate parser.

 +++